aphilippopoulos248/SunnyLand-1.0/README.md

 # Download Instructions
 1. Select "Code" on the upper right and then select "Download ZIP"
-2. Once Downloaded, right click on the zipped folder and click "Extract All"
+2. Once downloaded, right click on the zipped folder and click "Extract All"
-3.
+3. Open the extracted folder and click on "SunnyLand.exe"
+4. Play the game